nirdeshkumar02/kustomize_learning/README.md

 Last, We have Overlays folder; where we have patch configuration for different env like dev, stage and prod.

 Here are some practicle question that I've attempted as for knowledge shake -
-1. Assign a Label Transformer to add the label defined below to every resource across all 3 environments: **project: lambda** [Only modify one Kustomization.yaml file]
+1. Assign a Label Transformer to add the label defined below to every resource across all 3 environments: **project: lambda** [Only modify one Kustomization.yaml file].

 2. Please make the necessary modifications so that all resources in the prod environment should be suffixed with the word **-prod**.

-3. For development environment:
-Perform an **inline json6902 patch** to change the image of the db container in the db-deployment to be a mongo image instead of postgres.
+3. For development environment: Perform an **inline json6902 patch** to change the image of the db container in the db-deployment to be a mongo image instead of postgres.

 4. For the production environment, change the replicaCount of the api-deployment to 5 [Use a strategic merge patch in a seperate file called api-patch.yaml].

-5. Create a secretGenerator called db-secret with the following literals:
-`port=5432` and `password=mypass` then Apply an env variable to the db-deployment container called POSTGRES_PASSWORD and set the value to be the value of the password key in the newly created db-secret secretGenerator [This db secret will be common for all env so create it in /base/db/kustomization.yaml file].
+5. Create a secretGenerator called db-secret with the following literals: `port=5432` and `password=mypass` then Apply an env variable to the db-deployment container called POSTGRES_PASSWORD and set the value to be the value of the password key in the newly created db-secret secretGenerator [This db secret will be common for all env so create it in /base/db/kustomization.yaml file].

 6. In the previous section, a secretGenerator was created with the two following literals: `port=5432` and `password=mypass`.
 Now; In the dev overlay, update the secretGenerator so the **password=mypass** is changed to **password=devpassword** [The port literal should remain untouched.].

 7. Now let's add the auth component to the prod overlay and the logging component to the dev overlay.

 8. We want to modify the postgres container default configuration only in our staging environment.
 The database team has created a `postgresql.conf` file in the staging overlay directory that contains all the custom configuration.
 Load the configuration in a configMapGenerator called db-config and mount it in the db container.
 To add the mount, create a Strategic Merge Patch in a separate file called db-patch.yaml **(This should be done in the staging overlay only)**.
 Also, create a volume and volume mount called config-volume [The mountPath should be /var/lib/postgresql/config/].